-Effective July 1, 2020 and 2019, the required employer/employee match rates increased to 15.25% for regular members.
-The EPC rates also increased to 29.25% for regular members.
+Effective July 1, 2019, the required employer/employee match rates increased to 15.25% for regular and 22.00% for police/fire members.
+The EPC rates also increased to 29.25% for regular and 42.50% for police/fire members.

-PERS issues a publicly available Annual Comprehensive Financial Report that includes financial statements and required supplemental information.
+PERS issues a publicly available Comprehensive Annual Financial Report that includes financial statements and required supplemental information.
 This report is available at www.nvpers.org, under publications.

-PERS collective net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+PERS collective net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 For this purpose, certain actuarial valuation assumptions are stipulated by GASB and may vary from those used to determine the prospective funding contribution rates.